 Generally, university jurisdiction shall apply to student conduct that occurs on university premises, at university-sponsored or university-supervised events (including off-campus internships and study abroad programs), or off campus settings in which the behavior has an adverse impact on the university community, its members, or the pursuit of its objectives.
 It shall be the sole discretion of the Director of Rights and Responsibilities to apply the rights and responsibilities process to alleged violations of the Standards of Conduct.

-As designated by the Willamette University President, the Vice President for Campus Life is responsible for regulation of the Rights and Responsibilities processes.
-The Vice President for Campus Life has designated the Director of Rights and Responsibilities to be the university conduct administrator, responsible for development and coordination of Rights and Responsibilities processes and the Standards of Conduct.
+As designated by the Willamette University President, the Vice President for Student Affairs is responsible for regulation of the Rights and Responsibilities processes.
+The Vice President for Student Affairs has designated the Director of Rights and Responsibilities to be the university conduct administrator, responsible for development and coordination of Rights and Responsibilities processes and the Standards of Conduct.
 Any question of interpretation regarding Rights and Responsibilities processes and the Standards of Conduct shall be referred to the Director of Rights and Responsibilities or designee for final determination.
-Proposed revisions to the Standards of Conduct or student Rights and Responsibilities processes may be submitted by any member of the university community to the Director of Rights and Responsibilities or Vice President for Campus Life.
+Proposed revisions to the Standards of Conduct or student Rights and Responsibilities processes may be submitted by any member of the university community to the Director of Rights and Responsibilities or Vice President for Student Affairs.

 ¹The College of Law, the Graduate School of Management, and the College of Liberal Arts subscribe to the principles of the Standards of Conduct.
 However, the implementation of academic standards is governed by the College of Law Student Grievance Procedure, Graduate School of Management Grievance and Complaint Procedures, or the CLA Plagiarism and Cheating Policy, and shall be accomplished through those procedures.
 The determination of whether a matter falls within academic standards shall be made by the Dean of the College of Law, the Dean of the Graduate School of Management, or the CLA Academic Status Committee.